 - Alkaline Batteries: AAA, AA, C, D, 9v & 6v

-To avoid the risk of cross-contact of rechargeable battery terminals, which can result in sparking and possible fire, residents must place a piece of household type tape over the contact points on each rechargeable battery or place each rechargeable battery into a self-locking plastic baggie (one rechargeable battery per bag).
+A note about safe handling of Rechargeable and Long Life Non-Rechargeable batteries prior to delivery to a collection location: To avoid the risk of cross-contact of battery terminals, which can result in sparking and possible fire, Please place a piece of household tape over each terminal or contact point of each battery or place each battery into a self-locking plastic baggie (one battery per bag).

 More on Alkaline Batteries

-Proven cost-effective and environmentally safe recycling processes are not yet universally available for single use non-rechargeable alkaline batteries (i.e. AAA, AA, C, D 6v & 9v).
+Recycling processes for single use non-rechargeable alkaline batteries (i.e. AAA, AA, C, D 6v & 9v) are not yet widely available.
 The US EPA classifies single use non-rechargeable alkaline batteries as non-hazardous and advises that they may be safely disposed of with normal household waste.
 Never dispose of batteries in fire because they could explode.
 It is important not to dispose of large numbers of batteries in a group.
 Used batteries are often not completely drained of power.
-Grouping used batteries together can bring these partially charged batteries into contact with one another, creating safety risks.
+Grouping used batteries together can bring these partially charged batteries into contact with one another, creating sparking and possible fire.
 To avoid risk, simply place a piece of household tape over the contact points of each used battery before disposing of them in the normal household waste.

-The following is a list of collectors that accept for a fee, non-rechargeable household alkaline batteries.
+The following is a list of service providers that accept single use non-rechargeable household alkaline batteries (fees may apply).

 Waste Management Think Green from Home: www.thinkgreenfromhome.com